 In 2003, the Pulitzer Prize for National Reporting was awarded to Alan Miller and Kevin Sack of the Los Angeles Times for their revelatory and moving examination of the AV8 Harrier, nicknamed “The Widow Maker,” that was linked to the deaths of 45 pilots.
-Some of the men killed were my squadron mates.
+Some of the men killed were my squadron mates and close friends.
 I think about them often.
 I honor their sacrifice with the following story.

 After I finished Naval flight training and received my wings, I headed for Cherry Point, North Carolina.
-I had been selected for the AV8 Harrier and the jet’s six-month training program was based there.
+Since I had finished at the top of my class, I had been selected for the AV8 Harrier and the jet’s six-month training program was based there.
 I was both nervous and excited, as the Harrier was the premier Marine Corps fighter jet.

 I was also honored in that the pilots selected for the program were generally steely-eyed veterans, the best in the Corps.
 However, until my tenure, the jet was considered too dangerous for new guys.
 The axiom among established Harrier pilots was it took a year before one could fly the jet without being scared spitless.